-In our view, CCR's risk position is high.
 We consider the company's significant exposure to catastrophe risk, characterized by a low frequency but high severity, to be the main source of potential volatility of earnings and capital.
-The unlimited coverage for state-backed business that CCR offers exposes its balance sheet to material losses if a 1-in-250-year event were to occur, which is likely to more than exceed CCR's equalization reserves and would trigger financial support from the French government.
-This would subsequently affect our capital analysis on CCR and thus warrants a high risk position, in our opinion.
+The unlimited coverage for state-backed business that CCR offers exposes its balance sheet to material losses if a 1 in 250 year event were to occur, which is likely to more than exceed CCR's equalization reserves and would trigger financial support from the French government.
+This would subsequently affect our capital analysis of CCR and thus warrants a high risk position.